machinarii/hypervibe/README.md

 ## Credits and License

-- Original project: [Remotastic](https://github.com/lauschue/Remotastic) by [@lauschue](https://github.com/lauschue) — HyperVibe is a fork that preserves the core trackpad/HID architecture while extending it for a Claude Code workflow.
+ **Fork & improvements.** HyperVibe is built on top of [Remotastic](https://github.com/lauschue/Remotastic) by [@lauschue](https://github.com/lauschue), which provided the foundational Siri-Remote HID handling, MultitouchSupport integration, and menu-bar scaffolding.
+HyperVibe extends it with configurable Claude Code workflows, shortcuts, push-to-talk and swipe gesture.
 - License: see `LICENSE`.